luongngocminh/decentralized-media-server/docs/getting-started/installation/kubernetes.md

 # Kubernetes

-You can install into kubernetes cluster by Helm chart
+You can add the Atm0s Media Stack into your kubernetes cluster by using Helm chart

 ```bash
 helm repo add 8xff https://8xff.github.io/helm